-To evaluate the THS7360, an evaluation module (EVM) is available.
-The THS7360EVM allows for testing the THS7360 in many different configurations.
-Inputs and outputs include BNC connectors and RCA connectors commonly found in video systems, along with 75- $\Omega$ input termination resistors, 75- $\Omega$ series source termination resistors, and 75- $\Omega$ characteristic impedance traces.
+To evaluate the THS7365, an evaluation module (EVM) is available.
+The EVM allows for testing the THS7365 in many different configurations.
+Inputs and outputs include BNC connectors commonly found in video systems, along with 75- $\Omega$ input termination resistors, 75- $\Omega$ series source termination resistors, and 75- $\Omega$ characteristic impedance traces.
 Several unpopulated component pads are found on the EVM to allow for different input and output configurations as dictated by the user.
 This EVM is designed to be used with a single supply from 2.6 V up to 5 V.

 The EVM default input configuration sets all channels for dc input coupling.
-The input signal must be within 0 V to approximately 0.65 V for proper operation.
+The input signal must be within 0 V to approximately 1.4 V for proper operation.
 Failure to be within this range saturates and/or clips the output signal.
-If the input range is beyond this, if the signal voltage is unknown, or if coming from a current sink DAC, then ac input configuration is desired.
-This option is easily accomplished with the EVM by simply replacing the $Z_1$ through $Z_6$ 0- $\Omega$ resistors with 0.1- $\mu$ F capacitors.
+If the input range is beyond this, or if the signal voltage is unknown, or coming from a current sink DAC, then ac input configuration is desired.
+This option is easily accomplished with the EVM by simply replacing $Z_1$ through $Z_6$ 0- $\Omega$ resistors with 0.1- $\mu$ F capacitors.

-For an ac-coupled input and sync-tip clamp (STC) functionality commonly used for CVBS, s-video Y', component Y' signals, and R'G'B' signals, no other changes are needed.
-However, if a bias voltage is needed after the input capacitor which is commonly needed for s-video C', component P' ${\rm B}$ , and P' ${\rm R}$ , then a pull-up resistor should be added to the signal on the EVM.
+For ac-coupled input and sync-tip clamp (STC) functionality commonly used for CVBS, s-video Y', component Y' signals, and R'G'B' signals with embedded sync, no other changes are needed.
+However, if a bias voltage is needed after the input capacitor which is commonly needed for s-video C', component $P{'B}$ and $P{'R}^{'}$ , and non-sync embedded R'G'B' signals, then a pull-up resistor should be added to the signal on the EVM.
 This configuration is easily achieved by simply adding a resistor to any of the following resistor pads; RX7 to RX12.
-A common value to use is 10 M $\Omega$ .
+A common value to use is 3.3 M $\Omega$ .
 Note that even signals with embedded sync can also use bias mode if desired.

 The EVM default output configuration sets all channels for ac output coupling.
-The 470- $\mu$ F and 0.1- $\mu$ F capacitors work well for most ac-coupled systems.
-However, if dc-coupled output is desired, then replacing the 0.1- $\mu$ F capacitors (C20, C22, C24,

-C26, C28, and/or C30) with 0- $\Omega$ resistors works well.
-Removing the 470- $\mu$ F capacitors is optional, but removing them from the EVM eliminates a few picofarads of stray capacitance on each signal path which may be desirable.
+The 470- $\mu F$ and 0.1- $\mu F$ capacitors work well for most ac-coupled systems.
+However, if dc-coupled output is desired, then replacing the 0.1- $\mu F$ capacitors (C20, C22, C24, C26, C28, and/or C30) with 0- $\Omega$ resistors works well.
+Removing the 470- $\mu F$ capacitors is optional, but removing them from the EVM eliminates a few picofarads of stray capacitance on each signal path which may be desirable.

-The THS7360 incorporates an easy method to configure the bypass modes and the disable modes.
-The use of JP4 controls the SD channels disable feature; JP6 controls the SF channels disable feature; JP3 controls the SD channels filter/bypass mode; and JP5 controls the SF channels filter/bypass mode.
+The THS7365 incorporates an easy method to configure the bypass modes and the disable modes.
+The use of JP4 controls the SD channels disable feature; JP6 controls the HD Channels disable feature; JP3 controls the SD channels filter/bypass mode; and JP5 controls the HD channels filter/bypass mode.
+While there is a space on the EVM for JP1 and JP2, these are not used for the THS7365.

-Connection of JP4 and JP6 to GND applies 0 V to the disable pins and the THS7360 operates normally.
-Moving JP4 to $+V_S$ causes the THS7360 SD channels to be in disable mode, while moving JP6 to $+V_S$ causes the THS7360 SF channels to be in disable mode.
+Connection of JP4 and JP6 to GND applies 0 V to the disable pins and the THS7365 operates normally.
+Moving JP4 to $+V_S$ causes the THS7365 SD channels to be in disable mode, while moving JP6 to $+V_S$ causes the THS7365 HD channels to be in disable mode .

-Connection of JP3 to GND places the THS7360 SD channels in filter mode while moving JP3 to +V\S places the THS7360 SD channels in bypass mode.
-Connection of JP5 to GND places the THS7360 SF channels in filter mode while moving JP5 to +V\S places the THS7360 SF channels in bypass mode.
+Connection of JP3 to GND places the THS7365 SD channels in filter mode while moving JP3 to + $V{\rm S}$ places the THS7365 HD channels in bypass mode.
+Connection of JP5 to GND places the THS7365 HD channels in filter mode while moving JP5 to + $V{\rm S}$ places the THS7365 HD channels in bypass mode.